Convex and concave decompositions of affine $3$-manifolds: Introduction

 Let $T$ be a convex simplex in an affine space $\bR^3$ with faces $F_0, F_1, F_2, $ and $F_3$.
 A {\rm real projective or affine $3$-manifold} is {\em $2$-convex} if every projective map $f: T^o \cup F_1 \cup F_2 \cup F_3 \ra M$ extends to $f:T \ra M$.
 (Y. Carri\`ere \cite{carr} first defined this concept.)

-\begin{thm}[\cite{psconv}] Suppose that $M$ is a compact real projective $3$-manifold with empty or convex boundary.
+\begin{theorem}[\cite{psconv}] Suppose that $M$ is a compact real projective $3$-manifold with empty or convex boundary that is neither complete affine nor bihedral.
 Suppose that $M$ is not $2$-convex.
-Then $\che M_{J}$ contains a hemispherical or bihedral $3$-crescent. \end{thm}
+Then $\che M_{h}$ contains a hemispherical or bihedral $3$-crescent. \end{theorem}

-Now, we sketch the process of canonical decomposition in \cite{psconv}: \begin{itemize} \item Suppose that a hemispherical crescent $R \subset \che M_{J}$ exists. \begin{itemize} \item If there is a two-faced submanifold of type I, then we can \hyperlink{term-spl}{split} $M$ along this submanifold to obtain $M^{s}$.
+Now, we sketch the process of {\em convex-concave decomposition} in \cite{psconv} which we recall in Section \ref{subsec:convconc} in more details: \begin{itemize} \item Suppose that a hemispherical $3$-crescent $R \subset \che M_{h}$ exists. \begin{itemize} \item If there is the two-faced submanifold of type I, then we can \hyperlink{term-spl}{split} $M$ along this submanifold to obtain $M^{s}$.
 If not, we let $M^{s} = M$.
-Let $M^{s}_{J}$ denote the corresponding cover of $M^{s}$ obtained by splitting $M_{J}$ and taking a component and $\che M^{s}_{J}$ its Kuiper completion. \item Then hemispherical crescents in $\che M^{s}_{J}$ are mutually disjoint and cover mutually disjoint collection of compact submanifolds, called \hyperlink{term-cafI}{concave affine manifolds of type I}. \item We remove all these.
+Let $M^{s}_{h}$ denote the corresponding cover of $M^{s}$ obtained by splitting $M_{h}$ and taking a union of components, and let $\che M^{s}_{h}$ be its Kuiper completion. \item Then hemispherical $3$-crescents in $\che M^{s}_{h}$ are mutually disjoint and their intersection with $M^{s}_{h}$ cover compact submanifolds, called {\em concave affine manifolds of type I}. \item We remove all these from $M^{s}$.
 Then we let the resulting compact manifold be called $M^{(1)}$.
-The boundary is still convex. \end{itemize} \item Let $M^{(1)}_{J}$ denote the cover of $M^{(1)}$ obtained by removing corresponding submanifolds from $M^{s}_{J}$, and let $\che M^{(1)}_{J}$ the Kuiper completion.
-Suppose that there is a bihedral crescent $R\subset \che M^{(1)}_{J}$. \begin{itemize} \item If there is a two-faced submanifold of type II, then we can \hyperlink{term-spl}{split} $M^{(1)}$ along this submanifold to obtain $M^{(1)s}$.
-If not, we let $M^{(1)s} = M^{(1)}$. \item Let $M^{(1)s}_{J}$ denote the cover of $M^{(1)s}$ obtained by $M^{(1)}_{J}$ by splitting and taking a component , and let $\che M^{(1)s}_{J}$ the Kuiper completion.
-Then the union of bihedral crescents in $\che M^{(1)s}_{J}$ covers the union of mutually disjoint collection of compact submanifolds, called \hyperlink{term-cafII}{concave affine manifolds of type II}. \item We remove all these.
+The boundary is still convex. \end{itemize} \item Let $M^{(1)}_{h}$ denote the cover of $M^{(1)}$ obtained by removing corresponding submanifolds from $M^{s}_{h}$, and let $\che M^{(1)}_{h}$ be the Kuiper completion of $M^{(1)}_{h}$.
+Suppose that there is a bihedral $3$-crescent $R\subset \che M^{(1)}_{h}$. \begin{itemize} \item If there is the two-faced submanifold of type II, then we can \hyperlink{term-spl}{split} $M^{(1)}$ along this submanifold to obtain $M^{(1)s}$.
+If not, we let $M^{(1)s} = M^{(1)}$. \item Let $M^{(1)s}_{h}$ denote the cover of $M^{(1)s}$ obtained from $M^{(1)}_{h}$ by splitting and taking a union of components, and let $\che M^{(1)s}_{h}$ be the Kuiper completion.
+Then the intersection of $M^{(1)s}_{h}$ with the union of bihedral $3$-crescents in $\che M^{(1)s}_{h}$ covers the union of a mutually disjoint collection of compact submanifolds, called {\em concave affine manifolds of type II}. \item We remove all these from $M^{(1)s}$.
 Then the resulting compact real projective manifold $M^{(2)}$ with convex boundary is $2$-convex. \end{itemize} \end{itemize}